TeamNCMC/features-from-dlc/README.md

 - Use an IDE with Jupyter notebooks support such as [Visual Studio Code](https://code.visualstudio.com/download).
 Install the Python and Jupyter extensions (the squared pieces on the left panel).
 Open the notebook with vscode, on the top right you should be able to select a kernel : choose "ffd".
 - Use Jupyter directly in its web browser interface : from the terminal, activate the conda environment : `conda activate ffd`, then launch Jupyter : `jupyter lab /path/to/the/notebooks/notebook.ipynb`

-##  Using the video_cutter script
-This moved in a standalone package, see [here](https://github.com/TeamNCMC/videocutter).

 ## The `features_from_dlc` package

 ### Introduction